MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 ---
 title: Azure landing zone for HPC
-description: This article describes the HPC scenario's effect on Azure landing zone design.
+description: See the effect of an HPC scenario on Azure landing zone design.
+Understand the differences between Azure Batch and Azure HPC OnDemand Platform (AzHop).
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.date: 11/10/2022